 Fielding quality, well-funded candidates who ran good campaigns supported by an emerging progressive infrastructure paid off – not with wins, but with gains.

-This week, Democratic strategist, Jim Messina, who helped mastermind President Obama’s two successful campaigns, said Georgia could be a battleground state in 2016:
+This week, Democratic strategist, Jim Messina, who helped mastermind President Obama’s two successful campaigns, said Georgia could be battleground state in 2016:

 “Barack Obama didn’t spend a single dollar in Georgia either time and got 45 and 46 percent.
 And if you just look at the demographics — I’m a math geek, right, I love data — and data says that Georgia is going to make the same move that North Carolina made.”